Instance-Dependent Near-Optimal Policy Identification in Linear MDPs via Online Experiment Design: Conclusion

 The computational complexity of \algname scales as $\poly(d,H,\tfrac{1}{\epsilon}, |\Pi|, |\cA|, \log \tfrac{1}{\delta})$.
 In general, to ensure $\Pi$ contains an $\epsilon$-optimal policy, $|\Pi|$ must be exponential in problem parameters, rendering \algname computationally inefficient.
 Furthermore, the sample complexity of \algname scales with $\lamminst$, the ``hardest-to-reach'' direction.
 While this is not uncommon in the literature, we might hope that if a direction is very difficult to reach, learning in that direction should not be necessary, as we are unlikely to ever encounter it.
 Obtaining an algorithm with a similar instance-dependence but that is computationally efficient and does not depend on $\lamminst$ is an interesting direction for future work.

 \iftoggle{arxiv}{ Extending our results to the setting of general function approximation is also an exciting direction.
 While our results do rely on the linear structure of the MDP, we believe the online experiment-design approach we propose could be generally applicable in more complex settings.
-As a first step, it could be interesting to extend our approach to the setting of Bilinear classes \citep{du2021bilinear}, which also exhibits a certain linear structure.}{}
+As a first step, it could be interesting to extend our approach to the setting of Bilinear classes \citep{du2021bilinear}, which also exhibits a certain linear structure.}{ \nipscrnew{Extending our results to the setting of general function approximation is also an exciting direction.
+While our results do rely on the linear structure of the MDP, we believe the online experiment-design approach we propose could be generally applicable in more complex settings.
+As a first step, it could be interesting to extend our approach to the setting of Bilinear classes \citep{du2021bilinear}, which also exhibits a certain linear structure.}}